 The City issues general obligation bonds for the construction of major capital facilities.
 The Sewer Fund's general obligation bonds are collateralized by or expected to be paid from sewer user charges.
 These instruments are a direct obligation of the City for which its full faith and credit is pledged.
-The general obligation bonds for the Sewer Fund were issued during fiscal years 2010 through 2020 in the original amount totaling approximately \$1,250,000 and mature serially through fiscal year 2028.
-The general obligation bonds bear interest at rates ranging from 1.26% to 5.00% at June 30, 2020.
+The general obligation bonds for the Sewer Fund were issued during fiscal years 2012 through 2020 in the original amount totaling approximately \$1.2 million and mature serially through fiscal year 2028.
+The general obligation bonds bear interest at rates ranging from 1.26% to 5.00% at June 30, 2021.
 No new general obligation bonds have been issued to finance construction of Sewer Fund capital facilities since fiscal year 1998.
+General obligation bonds issued after 1998 were used for refunding.
 Subsequently, Sewer Fund capital facilities were funded by wastewater system revenue bonds.